Scarpetta chef and culinary maestro Scott Conant reveals the finer points of cooking with fire.

 Super-flaky fish.
 I’ve tried to grill halibut in the past.
 It’s bad news.
 Cod fish?
 Bad news.
 It’s a mistake you make once.
 All that stuff falls through, and you’re just burning it forever.

-PHOTOGRAPHY BY DOUG YOUNG.
+Photography by: PHOTOGRAPHY BY DOUG YOUNG.
 OPPOSITE PAGE: NICK GARCIA (CONANT); DOUG YOUNG (RIBS, HERBS)